holdenlee/philosophocle/posts/showdown.md

 We fanned out in a circle around her.
 Each one of us had a small U-shirt in our hands.

-"Join us or leave," Un said.
+"Join us or leave," Un said, moving towards her with the U-shirt held in front of him.

 "Let me leave in peace," she said, "I will depart to Deepsea Teas."